Bobby Tench: Eric Burdon and Humble Pie

 During May 1978 Tench joined Eric Burdon to record the album Darkness Darkness, at Roundwood House in County Leix Ireland.
 The album was released nearly two years later.
-This album was recorded using Ronnie Lane's Mobile Studio and with a lineup also including guitarists Brian Robertson from Thin Lizzy and Henry McCullough recently departed from Wings, also Mick Weaver from Traffic.
-He performed with Burdon at concerts during this time, before joining Streetwalkers guitarist Charlie Whitney's band Axis Point as a guitarist and vocalist to record Axis Point (1979).
+This album was recorded using Ronnie Lane's Mobile Studio and with a lineup also including guitarists Brian Robertson from Thin Lizzy and Henry McCullough formerly of Wings and Mick Weaver from Traffic.
+He performed with Burdon at concerts during this time later joining Streetwalkers guitarist Charlie Whitney's band Axis Point.

-Tench joined Humble Pie in 1980 further to a previously aborted attempt to enlist him.
-The lineup included founder member, guitarist and vocalist Steve Marriott, their original drummer Jerry Shirley and American bassist Anthony "Sooty" Jones.
+Tench became a member of Humble Pie in 1980 further to a previously aborted attempt to enlist him.
+The lineup included founder member guitarist and vocalist Steve Marriott, their original drummer Jerry Shirley and American bassist Anthony "Sooty" Jones.
 They recorded and submitted "Fool For a Pretty Face" to record companies which Marriott had written with Shirley earlier.
 The song secured a recording contract with Atlantic subsidiary Atco in USA and Don Arden's Jet Records in UK.
-Tench remained with them and they recorded On To Victory (1980), which reached No. 60 in the Billboard 200 album charts and the single "Fool For a Pretty Face" reached No. 52 in the US singles charts.
-Tench toured with Humble Pie in the United States of America as part of the Rock 'N' Roll Marathon Bill, which included others such as Aerosmith.
-The band recorded Go for the Throat (1980) and toured this album after its release During the tour, earlier scheduled appearances by the band were delayed and later Marriott became ill, forcing the cancellation of all further tour dates.
+Tench remained with them and they recorded On To Victory (1980).
+This reached number sixty in the Billboard 200 album charts.
+The single "Fool For a Pretty Face" reached number fifty two in the US singles charts.
+Tench toured with Humble Pie in USA as part of the Rock 'N' Roll Marathon, which included others such as Aerosmith.
+The band recorded Go for the Throat (1980) and toured this album after its release Earlier in the tour scheduled appearances by the band were delayed and later Marriott became ill.
+These circumstances caused the tour to be cancelled.
 Soon afterwards Humble Pie disbanded.

-Tench recorded "Chain Gang" in 1982 as a tribute to Sam Cooke, which was released as a single by the German label Line Records.
+Tench recorded "Chain Gang" in 1982 as a tribute to Sam Cooke, which was released by the German label Line Records.
 "Looking for a Good Time" was featured on the B side, a song co-written by Tench and Peter Bardens.